jaimieli/companyCulture/README.md

 Feel free to contact us at getteamflock@gmail.com.

-Flock was created by Jaimie Li, Summer Michiko, and Mike Novak.
+Flock was created by Jaimie Li, Summer McDonald, and Mike Novak.